Robert Brownjohn: Later career

-The most notable work from Brownjohn's post-Bond career is probably the cover for the 1969 Rolling Stones album Let It Bleed.
+The most notable work from Brownjohn's post-Bond career is the cover for the 1969 Rolling Stones album Let It Bleed.
 He also created moving graphics for Midland Bank and Pirelli between 1966 and 1970.
 His final piece of graphic design was a poster for the New York Peace Campaign in 1969: an ace of spades playing card is laid on a plain white background with the letters "PE" hastily scribbled to the left of it and a question mark to the right.

-Brownjohn also had a small role as a fur coat-clad heavy in Dick Clement's film Otley.
+Brownjohn also had a supporting role as a fur coat-clad heavy in Dick Clement's film Otley.

 Brownjohn died from a heart attack in London on August 1, 1970, a week shy of his 45th birthday.
+He was posthumously indicted into the Art Directors Club Hall of Fame in 1995 and awarded the AIGA Medal in 2002.